Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Term Definition

-Return on investment (ROI) The return that a company achieves on its total invested capital (equity and debt).
+Return on investment (ROI) The return a company achieves on its total invested capital (equity and debt).

 Equity Capital contributed by the owners of a company.